-Medical Record ⊠Military
+Integrated Control Number (ICN)

+Military

-Number History/Service
+History/Service

-⊠ Gender Connection
+Connection

-☐ Integrated Control Next of Kin
+Next of Kin

-Number (ICN) Other Data Elements
+Other Data Elements (list below)

-(list below)

-May include all 18 fields identified by Health Insurance Portability and Accountability Act (HIPAA) regulation such as: names, addresses, Social Security Number (SSN), dates of visits, etc. which are protected personal information:

-Name
+Other PII/PHI data elements:

-- Address (all geographic subdivisions smaller than state, including street address, city county, and zip code) - All elements of dates related to an individual (including birthdate, admission date, discharge date, date of death, and exact age if over 89) - •Personally Identifiable Information (PII) and Protected Health Information (PHI) as held in researcher- and analyst-directed file shares and tables. - •Phenomics from Central Data Warehouse (CDW) and similar sources; domains include: - PatientLabChem for test results - Computerized Patient Record System (CPRS) Order for various procedures - Bar Code Medication Administration (BCMA) DispensedDrug for drugs prescribed - RxOutpat for outpatient visits - Surgery for various procedures - PatientID for identifying the person receiving treatment - Surgery for various procedures - Actionable Mutations for genomic basis of treatments - International Classification of Disease (ICD) 9/10 code table for codifying conditions and treatments - Oncology Raw for data files returned from analysis of patient's genome - Output for outpatient visits - Observational Medical Outcomes Partnership (OMOP) for a global standard vocabulary of medial terms and conditions - Genomics: FASTQ, Variant Call Format (VCF) formatted files - All data coming from commercial Picture Archiving and Communication System (PACS) and other medical devices including but not limited to Digital Imaging and Communications in Medicine (DICOM) files - Web Uniform Resource Locator (URL) - Any and all data coming in from Veterans Health Information Systems and Technology Architecture (VistA) imaging - Service record
+• Personally Identifiable Information (PII) and Protected Health Information (PHI) as held in researcher- and analyst-directed file shares and tables.

+- PatientLabChem for test results - Computerized Patient Record System (CPRS) Order for various procedures - Bar Code Medication Administration (BCMA) DispensedDrug for drugs prescribed - RxOutpat for outpatient visits - Surgery for various procedures - PatientID for identifying the person - Actionable Mutations for genomic basis of treatments - $\bullet$ International Classification of Disease (ICD) 9/10 code table for codifying conditions and treatments - Oncology Raw for data files returned from analysis of patient's genome - Output for outpatient visits

+• Observational Medical Outcomes Partnership (OMOP) for a global standard vocabulary of medial terms and conditions

+• Genomics: FASTQ, Variant Call Format (VCF) formatted files

+\Specify type of Certificate or

+License Number (e.g.,

+Occupational, Education, Medical)

+• All data coming from commercial Picture Archiving and Communication System (PACS) and other medical devices including but not limited to Digital Imaging and Communications in Medicine (DICOM) files

-- Secondary data sources from other research studies - Finger or voice print - Photographic image Photographic images are not limited to images of the face. - Vehicle identifiers and serial numbers, including license plate numbers - Device identifiers and serial numbers - Web URL - Internet Protocol (IP) Address - Any other characteristic that could uniquely identify the individual
+- Web Uniform Resource Locator (URL) - Any and all data coming in from Veterans Health Information Systems and Technology Architecture (VistA) imaging - Service record - Secondary data sources from other research studies - Finger or voice print - Photographic image Photographic images are not limited to images of the face. - Any other characteristic that could uniquely identify the individual